 The money will likely be fed back into the pool of hotel tax the municipality gets from the province, which helped fund the project, said Martin.

-The Whistler Athletes' Village plan called for many contractors to be used making sure risk was spread out.
+Unlike the Vancouver Athletes' Village, the Whistler plan called for many contractors to be used making sure risk was spread out.

-The village will house 2,850 Olympic and Paralympic athletes, officials, and coaches during the Games in new duplexes, apartments and townhouses within the 40-hectare site.
+The village will house 2,850 Olympic and Paralympic athletes, officials, and coaches during the Games in new duplexes, apartments and townhouses within the 40 hectre site.

 It also includes the Rona High Performance Centre: a gymnasium, a 100-room lodge and 20 townhomes.
 This will be used after the Games to house visiting teams as they train and compete in Whistler.

-The Vancouver Organizing Committee contributed $50.4 million to the high performance centre, which it designed and constructed.
+The Vancouver Organizing Committee contributed $50.4 million to the high perforance entre, which it designed and constructed.
 It was originally budgeted to cost $16 million.